Is there a fee to enter the park?

 Are pets allowed in the park?

-Pets on a leash are welcome on the North and South Rim Drives and in the campground.
-Pets are not permitted down the White House Trail or on any canyon tours.
-Exceptions are made for service animals.
+Yes, pets on a leash are welcome at the overlooks and in the campground.
+Pets are not permitted in the Welcome Center, on the White House Trail, or on canyon tours.
+Call the hotels ahead of time and ask about pet policies.